Alejandro1407/YouApp-Mobile/README.md

 # YouApp-Mobile

-YouApp is a streaming app
+YouApp is a music streaming app

 App requires Backend develop in JAVA with Spring boot